 It's always great to have a batch of refried beans on hand.
-This staple of Mexican and Tex-Mex cuisine goes great as a side with grilled proteins and all the classic fixings, in a bowl as part of a taco salad, in tacos, burritos, and quesadillas... the possibilities are as they say, endless.
-In the photo attached, they're being served as part of a breakfast taco with potatoes and chorizo.
+This staple of Mexican and Tex-Mex cuisine goes great as a side with grilled proteins and all the classic fixings, in a bowl as part of a taco salad, and in tacos, burritos, and quesadillas... the possibilities are as they say, endless.

 - 3 Cups Pinto beans

 - 3 Liters Water

 - 1 Cup Cheddar or Mexican blend cheese